neladre/neladre/README.md

 - 👋 Hi, I’m @neladre
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning web dev,python ("for school puerpose")
+- 🌱 I’m currently learning web dev,python ("for school purpose")
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web dev application
-- 📫 How to reach me ...
+- 📫 How to reach me in linked in?
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: i am 16 year old